Member-only story

 By Debbie L. Miller

-Do you long for pandemic days when inflation was under control and we got hefty government payouts?
-80% of Americans claim they used their pandemic stimulus checks to pay off debt and save.
+Do you long for the pandemic when inflation was under control and we got hefty government payouts?
+80% of Americans claim they used their stimulus checks to pay off debt and save.
 Don’t you believe it!
 Here’s what really went down.

 * Bought baking accoutrements and created a 24-layer tiered cupcake wedding cake and a birthday cake shaped like Stewie from Family Guy.